 - 1. Trees shall not be felled into or across streams.
 Logging debris dropped into streams and ponds shall be promptly removed. - 2.
 Slash will not be left within 50 feet of property lines, any town road, established recreation trail, pond, lake or stream and 100 feet from buildings. - 3.
-Commercial loggers must post a bond of \$500.00 before logging can begin which will be refundable when the fire warden approves the site.
+Commercial loggers must secure a permit prior to beginning logging operation.